maxchampoux/iBanFirst-API-Company-Creation/GetStarted.md

 ## GETTING STARTED WITH IBANFIRST REST COMPANY CREATION API ##

+3 easy steps to get your company up!

 #### 1. Create your company project ####

 Please use the following service to create your company project: [`POST /companies/`](/services/companies.md#post_companies)